Notes for trainers

-This training resource uses 8 work units.
+This training resource has nine related chapters.
 The format is very simple.

-- Sections 1-6 introduce the most important aspects of treatment to a basic standard: the immune system, CD4 count, viral load, natural history of HIV, combination therapy treatment, side effects, opportunistic infections, and HIV and pregnancy.
+- Sections 1-6 introduce the most important aspects of treatment to a basic standard.
+These include the immune system, CD4 count, viral load, natural history of HIV, combination therapy treatment, side effects, opportunistic infections, and HIV and pregnancy.

 - Section 7 introduces HIV treatment for injecting drug users: model of comprehensive care, validity and reliability of treatment, drug interactions with methadone and street drugs.

-- Section 8 introduces basic concepts from research: types of research, safety, participation, and why research is important, advocates’ role in clinical trials.
+- Section 8 is about HIV clinical research: This includes different types of studies, safety, participation, and why research is important, advocates’ role in clinical trials.

 - The aim for each section is to provide a general understanding for each area.
 This will form the structure for more advanced training and your own research in the future.